nutella-framework/nutella_framework/README.md

 [![Build Status](https://travis-ci.org/nutella-framework/nutella_framework.svg?branch=master)](https://travis-ci.org/nutella-framework/nutella_framework)
 [![Code Climate](https://codeclimate.com/github/nutella-framework/nutella_framework/badges/gpa.svg)](https://codeclimate.com/github/nutella-framework/nutella_framework)

-nutella is a framework to build and run RoomApps.
+nutella is a framework to build and run Macroworlds.
 It's still _very_ under development so any help [finding and fixing bugs](https://github.com/nutella-framework/nutella_framework/issues) will be greatly appreciated!

 # Installing
 Nutella is written in ruby but it leverages a bunch of other technologies that need to be installed.
 You will need: